No Guru, No Method, No Teacher: Critical reception

 No Guru, No Method, No Teacher was well received by contemporary critics and proved to be Morrison's best-reviewed album during the 1980s.
 Barry McIlheney from Melody Maker hailed it as a "magnificent return to form" that will astound listeners who had become disenchanted with his last few albums.
 John Wilde in Sounds remarks, "the crescendos here are never dampened by their subtle nature and never fall short of blinding.
 The whole album aches with a steady stream of sorrow" and concluded by calling it the best record of that year so far, upon release.
 In Rolling Stone, David Fricke described the album as "a fragile, familiar schematic, laid out over haunting, circular melodies airbrushed with acoustic guitars and often abruptly broken up by Morrison's idiosyncratic vocal phrasing."
 Chicago Tribune critic Lynn Van Matre said it reminded her of Morrison's 1968 album Astral Weeks, as most of the songs "on this beautiful and deeply soulful album resound with gentle, questing hope."

 In a more critical review, NME magazine said Morrison "no longer takes the breath away and as a musician has been content to age with dignity."
 In The Village Voice, Robert Christgau's critique came in the form of quip mocking the album's title: "no soap radio" (in reference to the nonsensical punchline to an unstated joke, suggesting Morrison's lyrics are unintelligible or meaningless), "no particular place to go" (a reference to the Chuck Berry song of the same name), "no man is an island" (suggesting Morrison is solipsistic), "no spring chicken" (mocking his cantankerous mood and obsession with mortality), "no-doz" (the caffeine pill, suggesting the album is a bore), and "no can do" (conclusion upon listening to it).

 In a retrospective review for The Rolling Stone Album Guide (2004), Rob Sheffield dismissed No Guru, No Method, No Teacher as a "cranky self-imitation", with Morrison complaining about "how you don't understand him because you live in an 'Ivory Tower', though he obviously hadn't listened to any music in years except his own."
 By contrast, biographer Clinton Heylin called it "his most consummate record since Wavelength and his most intriguingly involved since Astral Weeks, this is bursting to saturation point, Morrison at this most mystical, magical best."
 The Independents Nick Coleman gave its remastered edition a rave review, urging listeners to buy it "because no one has realised William Blake’s visionary ambitions more cogently in popular song.
 Because the songs are remarkable".

 The album is ranked number 977 in All-Time Top 1000 Albums (3rd. edition, 2000).
+A 2014 article in Stereogum ranked it as Morrison's fourth-best album (after Veedon Fleece, Astral Weeks, and Saint Dominic's Preview).